Arrested Development: Filming techniques

-Cancelation and revival
+Cancellation and revival

 During the series' third season in 2006, despite months-long rumors of Arrested Development having been picked up by the cable television network Showtime, creator Hurwitz declined to move the show to another network.
 Hurwitz said, "I had taken it as far as I felt I could as a series.
 I told the story I wanted to tell, and we were getting to a point where I think a lot of the actors were ready to move on."
 He said that he was "more worried about letting down the fans in terms of the quality of the show dropping" than he was about disappointing fans by not giving them more episodes.
 He also said, "If there's a way to continue this in a form that's not weekly episodic series television, I'd be up for it".

 After the series cancellation, Fox Entertainment Group sold the initial 53-episode run for syndication.
 In a first for its kind, the syndication involved a three-year deal with Microsoft's nascent internet video streaming service MSN Video (now Bing Video) before the series would go on to cable channel G4.

 On October 2, 2011, the cast of Arrested Development reunited for a panel at The New Yorker Festival in New York.
 At the panel, Hurwitz declared his intention of producing a truncated fourth season as a lead-in to a film adaptation.

 Six years after the series had been canceled by Fox, filming for a fourth season began on August 7, 2012.
 Fifteen episodes of the show's revival season were released simultaneously on Netflix on May 26, 2013.
-The first eight episodes of the fifth season were released on Netflix on May 29, 2018, and the remaining eight episodes premiered on March 15, 2019.
+Although it received generally favorable reviews, it was far less well-received than prior seasons, leading Netflix to re-edit the season in 2018.
+Netflix confirmed on May 17, 2017, that a fifth season was expected to be released on its service in 2018, with filming taking place from August 2017 to November 2017.
+Arrested Development was set to be removed from Netflix on March 15, 2023.
+However, after a last-minute deal, Netflix retained the streaming rights.